 Beam me up, Scotty

 But our cultural predisposition to believe that the future will always be shinier, robotized and fantastically hyper-connected hasn’t diminished in the wake of Conan’s unmasking.
 That’s why we get magazine bits with economists, engineers and others offering their take on what life will be like mid-century.
 Predictably, it’s always steeped in a vast disconnection from the real world of actual resources and complexities such as energy sources, populations, climate and history.

 Some of the items listed are uncontroversial, such as rearranging classroom furnishings to teach more forum style rather than hierarchically, and more through practice than just theory.
-Or imagining that better cafeteria food will be on offer, though in this case the author, Shelly Blake-Plock, attributes better food to the phenomenon of handheld devices, which is essentially what he gives as reasoning for almost everything that’s going to happen in education over the next nine years.
+Another example is changing the way lessons are taught by not using any paper.
+How often do children do work on paper or in books, for it to be lost or eventually thrown in the recycling at the end of the year?
+Going paperless and instead using something like this document management software is something we will almost definitely see in classrooms of the future.
+But it doesn’t stop there.
+Imagining that better cafeteria food will be on offer, though in this case the author, Shelly Blake-Plock, attributes better food to the phenomenon of handheld devices, which is essentially what he gives as reasoning for almost everything that’s going to happen in education over the next nine years.
 He says kids doing online comparison shopping will force out $3 servings of macaroni and cheese.
-Where the lower-cost, higher quality food will come from is left out of his explanation.
+Where the lower-cost, higher-quality food will come from is left out of his explanation.

 Out of the loop

 I can’t fault Blake-Plock too much.
 Like most of the world, he likely didn’t get the memo on energy decline, living as we do with a nearly total news blackout on one of the most crucial topics that are going to drastically and unmistakably affect our lives in the coming years, as soon as 2020.